Should a developer become a full-time freelancer or continue doing the job along with some here and there part-time freelancing?

 Pay off all your debts.
 Then calculate your minimum income level for survival.
 Calculate your income from freelancing on weekends.

-You can easily double (or even triple) your weekend income once you become full-time freelancer and see if it is something that is more than your minimum income level for survival.
+You can easily double (or even triple) your weekend income once you become a full-time freelancer and see if it is more than your minimum income level for survival.

-If you are not able to reach minimum income level for survival, you need to look at increasing the freelancing income or reducing your minimum income level for survival but if your answer is yes, you can pull the trigger and be a freelancer.
+If you are not able to reach a minimum income level for survival, you need to look at increasing the freelancing income or reducing your minimum income level for durability.
+Still, if your answer is yes, you can pull the trigger and be a freelancer.

-To reduce the risk further, you can also opt for additional cash balance in your bank account that you can use in emergency.
-When I resigned, I had a balance of 6 to 8 months of my minimum survival income in my bank account.
-On top of it, I did withdraw my provident fund to give me cushion for few more months.
+To reduce the risk further, you can also opt for additional cash balance in your bank account that you can use in an emergency.
+When I resigned, I had a surplus of 6 to 8 months of my minimum survival income in my bank account.
+On top of it, I did withdraw my provident fund to give me a cushion for a few more months.